 It turns out there's a genetic explanation.

 The good news is that scientists believe this gene variant that makes people run on a 20-hour clock is rare (like, one in a million).
-Only people who go to bed around 7 pm and wake up around 4 am, even on weekends, likely have it.
-It’s a variation you’re born with and one that can affect your sleep cycle even as a child, though you might not notice until your teens or later, when you have more control over your bedtime.
+Only people who go to bed around 7pm and wake up around 4am, even on weekends, likely have it.
+It's a variation you're born with and one that can affect your sleep cycle even as a child, although you may not notice until your teens or later, when you have more control over your bedtime.

-Karyn Esser, PhD, Professor and Associate Program Director at the University of Florida’s Institute of Myology
+Karyn Esser, PhD, Professor and Associate Programme Director at the University of Florida's Institute of Myology

 "Having a dramatically shorter clock means your melatonin release, which prompts your body for sleep, peaks much earlier, so you're tired well before you should be", says Partch.
 "Then you wake up before the day has really started".

 Whether your clock's short or long, you don't have to let it dictate how you tick and tock.
 "Your lifestyle—particularly when you train and when you eat—can be modified to shift the phase, or time settings, of your body clocks to peak earlier or later in the day depending on your goal", says Karyn Esser, PhD, a Professor and Associate Programme Director at the University of Florida's Institute of Myology and a leading researcher on the relationship between circadian rhythms and skeletal muscle.